BitcoinDesign/Guide/guide/designing-products/lightning-service-providers.md

 Lightning services are offered by LSPs to solve a particular pain point when using a non-custodial bitcoin lightning wallet.

-Lightning services allow the lightning protocol to be flexible at a peer level, whilst staying compliant with the protocol on a network level.
-Each service comes with unique trade-offs, of which should be clearly communicated to users when used.
-Services should also be opt-out, and only used when necessary.
+Lightning services allow the lightning protocol to be flexible at a peer level while staying compliant with the protocol on a network level.
+Each service comes with unique trade-offs, which should be clearly communicated to users when used.
+Services should also be opt-out and only used when necessary.

 Below are some lightning services, the paint points they solve, their trade-offs and the applications that use them.